XertroV/aec-membership-test-simulator/README.md

 Additionally, experimental evidence shows that the confidence of The Flux Party's 2021 membership test was 89.0%, which is less than the limit [previously advertised (90%)](https://web.archive.org/web/20120511194720/http://www.aec.gov.au/Parties_and_Representatives/party_registration/Registration_Decisions/registration-tests.htm).

 The AEC's claim that their membership tests are conducted to a confidence of 90% are proven false.
 In actual fact, for a party that is capable of providing a list of 1,650 members wherein exactly 1,500 members will not deny membership (and 150 will): experimental evidence proves that the worst-case confidence of the AEC's membership test is just 15.1%, indicating a false negative rate of 84.9%.
-This is drastically different to the AEC's claim, and is therefore an indication of gross negligence or gross incompetence, or both.

 *Note: equivalent calculated values given in this document (including graphs) are assumed to have a combined, codependent error of ±0.3 percentage points (i.e., as values, they differ by 0.003 at most) -- e.g., a graph might say the the false negative rate is 11.0%, but the accompanying text says 10.8%.
 This is taken to be negligible and a non-critical error.*